Board of trustees

 Parent of Spencer (Class of 2016) and Hilary (6th grade) Johnston, Mary has been on the Greenwood Board since 2010, serving as Development chair and Secretary before assuming the role of Chair in 2012.
 Prior to Greenwood, Mary served on the Mountain School board for five years.
 Mary’s background is in health care management, working since 1995 for Kaiser Permanente and its affiliates in developing and managing physician practices, expansion into new markets, contracting, and new ventures.
 In 2009 she formed a start-up subsidiary, Permanente Advantage, LLC, where she continues as General Manager, reporting to both the Permanente Advantage and the Kaiser Permanente Insurance Company boards.
 She holds a BA from the University of Wisconsin-Madison, a Master’s in Hospital and Healthcare Administration from the University of Minnesota and completed Harvard Business School’s Executive Education program.

-Thom Cooper, Board Secretary
+James Nicholson, Board Secretary

 Parent of Sophie (3rd grade) and Lila (1st Grade), James joined the Greenwood Board in fall 2015.
 He has a 20-year history of starting successful ventures in the Internet space and currently heads up Brightline Media, a leading web publishing company.
 He has served on several non-profit boards and has hands-on expertise in fundraising, business development, marketing, and general management.
 James holds a B.A. with Honors from Wesleyan University.